 An International Standard Book Number (ISBN) is essential if a writer plans to sell their book.
-It is13 digits long, and the numbers correspond with the regional codes, particular publishers, editions, etc. The ISBN is an identifier for your book and is used worldwide by publishers and bookstores.
+It is 13 digits long, and the numbers correspond with the regional codes, particular publishers, editions, etc. Thus, the ISBN is an identifier for your book and is used worldwide by publishers and bookstores.

 ISBN 978-1-4567-3006-6 (Paperback).

 The disclaimer protects the writer from any potential lawsuit if any characters resemble real people or events.
 Here, you acknowledge that the characters are inspired by real-life people or are fictional—both fiction and non-fiction use disclaimer on the copyright page.